 Hal Abelson is the founding director of Creative Commons and the Free Software Foundation and a professor of electrical engineering and computer science at the Massachusetts Institute of Technology.
 He earned a B.A. from Princeton University and a Ph.D. in mathematics from the Massachusetts Institute of Technology.

 He directed the first use of Logo, a programming language for the Apple II, and worked with Gerald Sussman to develop MIT's foundational computer science textbook, Structure and Interpretation of Computer Programs, which was based on the premise that coding languages were merely a structured means of communicating with computers.
 Among the hacker community, this text is referred to as the "Wizard Book".

-Lenore Blum (retired) is a professor of computer science at Carnegie Mellon.
-Blum initially studied architecture, but graduated with a degree in mathematics by taking math classes at MIT, though her bachelor’s was granted by Simmons College, a private women’s college.
+Lenore Blum (retired) is a professor of computer science at Carnegie Mellon University.
+Blum initially studied architecture, but graduated with a degree in mathematics by taking math classes at Massachusetts Institute of Technology, though her bachelor's was granted by Simmons College, a private women's college.
 Blum went to MIT and completed her Ph.D. there in 1968.